 It's a common problem.
 A patient comes into my office complaining of bunion pain.
 More often than not that patient is a woman with a history of flat feet who has worn problematic shoes.
-While the tendency to develop bunions is inherited, wearing high heels, shoes that are too tight, and shoes with a narrow toe box can all contribute to progression of bunions.
+While the tendency to develop bunions is inherited--wearing high heels, shoes that are too tight, and shoes with a narrow toe box can all contribute to progression of bunions.

 But what if you have bunions and you don't have pain.
 Does that mean you shouldn't get them treated?
-When it comes to bunions, the old adage an "ounce of prevention worth a pound of cure" rings true.
+When it comes to bunions, the old adage an "ounce of prevention is worth a pound of cure" rings true.

 Instead of asking yourself, should I get them treated?
 Instead, ask yourself "If I knew treating my bunions would prevent pain in the future, would I get them treated?"

 While only you can answer that question for yourself, as your podiatrist it's important for me to let you know that bunions are progressive.
 The likelihood of them becoming worse and causing pain is great.
 Fortunately there are a lot of conservative measures you can take to help them stay the same and remain pain-free.

 The easiest strategy for decreasing the chance of progression is to avoid the things that cause it.
 Namely, bad shoes.
 One of the biggest culprits is wearing high heels (any shoes over one inch in height).
 When your heels are too high, too much pressure is placed on the ball of the foot.
 Over time that extra pressure will cause the bunion to worsen.